-The Dodgers were the first team to clinch its division in 2019 -- locking up the National League West on Sept.
-10 -- but they became the latest team to prove that securing an early berth does not necessarily translate to postseason success.
+The A's were the first team to clinch a division title in 2020 -- locking up the American League West on Sept.
+21 -- but they became the latest team to prove that securing an early berth does not necessarily translate to postseason success.

 Here's a look at which teams were first to clinch a division title each year going back to the advent of the Wild Card in 1995, as well as how they fared in the postseason: